-These clinical trials provide a good introduction into what MitoQ can be used for – and why it can support so many areas of your health and wellbeing.
+These four clinical trials provide a good introduction into what MitoQ can be used for – and why it can support so many areas of your health and wellbeing.

 What are the benefits of MitoQ?